NorfolkTate/milestone-project-mildew-detection-in-cherry-leaves/README.md

 ## Further Improvements

 There are several areas where this project could be extended or improved in the future:
+- **Only Accepting Leaf Images:** The app will currently threat any photo of anything as a leaf
 - **Data Augmentation:** Apply techniques such as rotation, flipping, and zooming to increase dataset variability and reduce overfitting.
 - **Larger Models:** Experiment with more advanced architectures such as ResNet or EfficientNet to potentially improve accuracy.
 - **Additional Crops:** Extend the model to detect powdery mildew (or other diseases) in crops beyond cherries, making it more useful to Farmy & Foods.